boehmatron/Udacity_PerformanceOptimization/README.md

 of the for-loop.

-* The phase of the position of the pizzas is put in a separate for-loop and loops from 0 to 5 and not through the whole item- array
+* The phase of the position of the pizzas is put in a separate for-loop and loops from 0 to 4 and not through the whole item- array

 * The second for-loop iterates through all the items and modifies their x-position by using "translateX" WebKitTransform wich is a much efficient way to move objects in the browser.
+Also the phase gets a reset every 4 loops.